SamiJW/Building-A-Database-Schema/README.md

 # Insert Table Data

 --This is sample data.
-The names and personal information provided is fictional.
+The names and personal information provided are fictional.

 INSERT INTO MOVIES ( <br/>
 TITLE_ID, TITLE, DESCRIPTION, RATING, CATEGORY, RELEASE_DATE) <br/>